lsebbenxavier/html-codes/developmentproject/README.md

 # localhost

-localhost refers to the location of the system being used ie the user's computer or "home".
+Localhost refers to the location of the system being used ie the user's computer or "home".

 It is a loopback device that is assigned IP address 127.0.0.1 in IPv4, or :: 1 in IPv6, and can be used by TCP / IP applications to test communication with themselves.